UserData#

 Read all UserData#

-allows te get all UserData.
+The GET route /api/v1/users/data allows te get all UserData.
 The route return a list of objets

-with all info exept the data_content
+with all info exept the data_content.

 The route return only the UserData owned or shared.